To Join or NOT to Join…That is the Question!

 On the flip side, a Marine spouse says she enjoys getting to know her civilian neighbors as well as fellow military spouses.
 “I had a disappointing experience while serving on the board of a spouse club.
 And while I know that doesn’t necessarily mean the next club will be as bad, I prefer to broaden my circle of friends to include both military and civilian friends.”
 Another spouse says while her last spouse club had a lot of social activities, they were not very active on the fundraising/philanthropy side, so she lends her event planning/fundraising skills to her kids’ schools and athletic teams.

 Army spouse Mandi says she made the mistake of asking around about the Fort Hood Spouses’ Club before the pcs.
 “I got all negative comments about the leadership so I decided to not to join.”
 After being there a year she says she met some really nice women who encouraged her to attend a luncheon as their guest and she was presently surprised.
-“The leadership that had gotten a bad rap was not two years past and the ‘new group’ of ladies were wonderful.
+“The leadership that had gotten a bad rap was two years in the past and the ‘new group’ of ladies were wonderful.
 Now I love it and don’t miss a luncheon and try to go to as many events as I can!”

 AF Spouse Sarah enjoys her club.
-“When we arrived at our current base, my neighbor came over the first day, introduced herself, and invited me to a bingo event with the spouses’ club.
+“When we arrived at our current base, my neighbor came over the first day.
+She introduced herself, and invited me to a bingo event with the spouses’ club.
 Once there I met an incredible group of women who welcomed me and made sure the newbie wasn’t sitting home alone bored.
 The group not only provided instant friends who truly meant their invitations, it provided great advice and fun activities.”

 As with most other aspects of military life, it makes sense to keep an open mind and once the boxes are unpacked, the kids are busy with school and activities, and you have left your moving company review on PCSgrades.com, check out your local spouse club.
 It may or may not be your cup of tea but you could be pleasantly surprised.